Warszawa Ochota railway station

 Warsaw Ochota (Warszawa Ochota) is a railway station in Warsaw, Poland, located in the district of Ochota at Plac Zawiszy on the corner of Aleje Jerozolimskie and Towarowa Street.
 The station lies in a cutting.
-It has two island platforms, one on the suburban tracks of the Warsaw Cross-City Line for the regional trains run by Koleje Mazowieckie and Szybka Kolej Miejska and one for the Warszawska Kolej Dojazdowa light railway.
+It has two island platforms, one on the suburban tracks of the Warsaw Cross-City Line for the regional trains run by Masovian Railways and Rapid Urban Railway (Warsaw) and one for the Warsaw Commuter Railway light railway.
 The station building, at the street level, was constructed in 1963: it has a saddle roof in a distinct shape of a hyperbolic paraboloid.
 It was including escalator then.
 The location allows for convenient interchange with city trams and buses serving the western part of the city centre.

 Railway station Warszawa Ochota was registered as a historical monument of modern architecture by the provincial conservator of monuments (2020).